Paradise Valley, Arizona: Education

-Several charter schools also are in the area, including nearby Great Hearts Academies and BASIS Schools, as well as private schools such as Phoenix Country Day School.
+Several charter schools also are in the area including nearby Great Hearts Academies, BASIS Schools, and private schools such as Phoenix Country Day School.

 Economy

 Top employers

-According to Paradise Valley's 2014 Comprehensive Annual Financial Report, the top employers in the town are:
+According to Paradise Valley's 2023 Annual Comprehensive Financial Report, the top employers in the town as of 2020 were:

 Confusion with other Paradise Valley designations

 The town is not to be confused with Paradise Valley Village, an official municipal designation, in northeast Phoenix.
 For instance, Paradise Valley Community College, Paradise Valley High School, Paradise Valley Mall, Paradise Valley Golf Course, and the former Paradise Valley Hospital are all several miles north of the town, in Phoenix.
-The Paradise Valley Unified School District does not serve the town; its boundaries end a few miles north of the border.
+The Paradise Valley Unified School District does not serve the town of Paradise Valley either, only the areas north of it; its boundaries end a few miles north of the border.